henrybellhouse/markovchains/README.md

 Once this was successful, we needed a function for transition probabilities.
 Mathematically, this is counting the specific instances of one particular transition as the numerator, with the numerical count of  observed transitions as the denominator.

+# Matrix Transformation and Removal Effects

+Removal effects in Markov chains refer to the changes in the probability distribution of the states in the chain that occur when a particular state is removed.
+The removal effect of a state is the difference between the probability of being in each state with the state present and the probability of being in each state with the state removed.
+These effects are useful in understanding the importance of particular states in the chain, as well as in making predictions about future states.

+Examining the removal effects of all states in the chain will give us insights into which states are most influential in determining the long-term behavior of the chain.

 # Resources

 [Stanford STAT217 Lecture Note](https://web.stanford.edu/class/stat217/New12.pdf)